zattera-protocol/ZEPs/ZEPs/zep-3.md

 **Public NFT Ownership:**
 - All verifications are public on blockchain
 - Reveals witness's Ethereum addresses
-- Links Steem identity to Ethereum identity
+- Links Zattera identity to Ethereum identity

 **Mitigation:** This is intentional and acceptable for witness authorization use case